No-mind: Chan

 Yanagida Seizan observes that despite the centrality of no-thought to the teachings of Baotang Wuzhu, he nonetheless regarded no-thought as a mere expedient, for as Wuzhu says, "When there is truly no thought, then no-thought itself does not exist."
 Other Chan sources also explain that mind is not only free of mind but is even free of no-mind itself.
 For example, Huangbo Xiyun states in the Chaunxinfayao: "The mind is of itself no-mind, yet it is without no-mind.
 If you take the mind as no-mind, you make the mind into something that exists."

 In Japanese Zen

-A similar term, the Japanese term hishiryō (非思量, "non-thinking", "without thinking", "beyond thinking"), is used by the Soto Zen founder Dōgen in his key work on zazen (seated meditation), the Fukan zazengi.
-The key passage, which became the paradigmatic description of zazen in the Soto school, first describes the preliminaries of zazen posture and other preparations, and then states:
+A similar term, the Japanese term hishiryō (非思量, "non-thinking", "without thinking", "beyond thinking"), is used by the Sōtō Zen founder Dōgen in his key work on zazen (seated meditation), the Fukan zazengi.
+The key passage, which became the paradigmatic description of zazen in the Sōtō school, first describes the preliminaries of zazen posture and other preparations, and then states: